cotestatnt/AsyncTelegram/README.md

 ### Reference
 [Here how to use the library](https://github.com/cotestatnt/AsyncTelegram/blob/master/REFERENCE.md).

++ 1.0.9   Bug fixes and merged some excellent pull requests
 + 1.0.8   Now you can update ESP firmware with a Telegram message (thanks to Vladimir!).
 Added example and instructions
 + 1.0.7   Added example for take picture with ESP32-CAM board
 + 1.0.6   AsyncTelegram now can send also pictures